aminnairi/.dotfiles/README.md

 passwd user

 # Add the user to the sudoers
-sudo gpasswd --add $USER sudo
+sudo gpasswd --add user sudo

 # Substitute to the created user
 su user